kenbodzewski/PokemonProject/README.md

 If the project did not open in your browser even after the frontend and backend are running, then you can open a new browser window and navigate to: localhost:3000

 NOTE TO TA's:
-1. Please allow a page to fully load before trying to interact with it: likes, posts, comments (particularly when logged in)
-2. If you run into any issues trying to run the application please email me at ken.bodzewski@gmail.com.
+1. If you run into any issues trying to run the application please email me at ken.bodzewski@gmail.com.
 I will have my phone with me all weekend and I get push notifications for this email but not my school email.